cs0320/notes/book/src/algorithms/algorithms.md

 Start with an array of bits.
 We can use that to implement an approximate membership check: just hash the key you're looking for, and see if the bit in that cell of the array is `true`, rather than `false`.

 Here's an example.
-Suppose we're in charge of Amazon's Prime TV service, and we want to very quickly tell whether a certain CDN node has a show that a local customer requests.
+Suppose we're in charge of Amazon's Prime TV service, and we want to very quickly tell whether a certain content-delivery network (CDN) node has a show that a local customer requests.
 We could add a bit array to every node, and when a new piece of media arrived (say, the first chunk of a new series), we'd hash the name of the media and set the corresponding bit to `1`.
 Like this:

 ![](https://i.imgur.com/mfzLIUa.png)